fwmiller/cppip/README.md

 *cppip* is an Internet protocol stack for embedded, real-time systems written in C++.

 *cppip* is specifically designed for statically managed networks that use primarily UDP to pass application data.
-Embedded, hard real-time applications that make use of highly controlled Ethernet networks require a protocol stack that is high-performance, and verifiable.
+Embedded, hard real-time applications that make use of highly controlled Ethernet networks require a protocol stack that is high-performance and verifiable.

 *cppip* uses only the stack for dynamic memory after initialization.
 Stack data structures are allocated from the heap only during initialization.